 All the main results (number of mills, consumption, production) are subject to revision annually, as information becomes available about mills opening or closing, or new information becomes available for previous non-respondents.
 The most common revisions are relatively small downward changes, but this can vary from year to year as special exercises are run to validate the survey population.
 Information about new mills opening can on occasion cause much larger upward revisions to softwood volumes.
 Results from the survey of larger mills, which provides more detailed information, may be revised to take account of new information for previous non-respondents.

-Figures for 2013 are final; provisional figures were previously released in "UK Wood Production and Trade: 2013 provisional figures".
-Revisions are as follows:
+Figures for 2014 are final; provisional figures were previously released in "UK Wood Production and Trade: 2014 provisional figures".
+Figures for 2014 have not been revised since the publication of "UK Wood Production and Trade: 2014 provisional figures".